 One of Håfström’s first meetings with art was in Sunday school when his teacher tried to illustrate the biblical histories through cut-outs of the characters.
 Håfström’s serie illustrates eleven histories from Jesus’ life, including The Triumphal Entry into Jerusalem and Jesus and the Woman Taken in Adultery.
 The image sequences can be seen as a kind of morality or sedictory stories.
 The artworks are made out of cut-outs of the characters placed on a square patterned paper which is covered with armored glass.
 Some of the figures in the pictures are partially hidden, coffee stains blur the motive and gives the picture a kind of patina and a mysterious appearance.

-The exhibition will take place in Artipelag’s entrance hall and have a free entrance.
+The exhibition took place in Artipelag’s entrance hall.